HMS Audacious (1912): Aftermath

-Jellicoe immediately proposed that the sinking be kept a secret, to which the Board of Admiralty and the British Cabinet agreed, an act open to ridicule later on.
+Admiral Jellicoe immediately proposed that the sinking be kept a secret, to which the Board of Admiralty and the British Cabinet agreed, an act open to ridicule later on.
 For the rest of the war, Audacious' name remained on all public lists of ship movements and activities.
 The many Americans on board Olympic were beyond British jurisdiction and discussed the sinking.
-Many photos, and even one moving film, had been taken.
+Many photos, and even one moving picture, had been taken.
 By 19 November, the loss of the ship was accepted in Germany.
 Jellicoe's opposite number in Germany, Reinhard Scheer, wrote after the war, "In the case of the Audacious we approve of the English attitude of not revealing a weakness to the enemy, because accurate information about the other side's strength has a decisive effect on the decisions taken."

 On 14 November 1918, shortly after the war ended, a notice officially announcing the loss appeared in The Times:

 A Royal Navy review board judged that a contributory factor in the loss was that Audacious was not at action stations, with water-tight doors locked and damage-control teams ready.
 Attempts were made to use the engine-circulating pumps as additional bilge pumps, but the rapid rise of water prevented this.
 Although hatches were open at the time of the explosion, it was claimed that all were closed before rising water reached them.
 Apart from the damage to the bottom of the ship, water was found to have spread through bulkheads because of faulty seals around pipes and valves, broken pipes and hatches which did not close properly.